hsuanlee213/applied-ai-music-recommender/README.md

 ## New AI Feature: RAG-Based Recommendation

-For the final project, I am evolving the original rule-based system into a **RAG-based AI music recommender**.
+For the final project, I evolved the original rule-based system into a **RAG-based AI music recommender**.

 RAG stands for **Retrieval-Augmented Generation**.
 In this project, that means the system does not ask the AI model to recommend songs without context.
 Instead, it first retrieves relevant songs from the local music catalog, then provides those retrieved songs as context to the AI model.
 The AI model then generates personalized explanations based on the retrieved candidates.